Ask An Advisor (F.A.Q.)

 Can I take courses at other colleges and transfer them to Rose State?

 Transcripts of record from colleges or universities accredited by the Higher Learning Commission of the North Central Association or other regional accrediting associations will be given full value.
 Students wishing to transfer from an Oklahoma college to transfer to Rose State College may do so by submitting official transcripts from all institutions attended.
 Students may view transfer equivalency tables for Oklahoma public colleges and universities here.

 Students wishing to transfer from an out-of-state college or university must submit official transcripts to Rose State College.

 What is a course overload?
 How can I take one?

-No student will be permitted to enroll in for in nineteen (19) semester hours without permission of the Vice President or Associate Vice President for Academic Affairs.
+No student will be permitted to enroll in nineteen (19) semester hours without permission of the Vice President or Associate Vice President for Academic Affairs.